janosh/dielectrics/dielectrics/ml/wren/wren-readme.md

 # Wren for Dielectrics Discovery

+> Note: The metrics and training commands in this document are not those of the final checkpoints used in the paper.
+See [this GitHub discussion](https://github.com/janosh/dielectrics/issues/6#issuecomment-2671374630) for more details.

 Total number of trainable parameters: 501,164

 ## Testing Total vs Electronic + Ionic Dielectric Constant